Auto Mechanic Schools in the Raleigh Area

 Central Carolina Community College

-Central Carolina Community College has more than 45 associate's degrees, certificates and diploma programs at its three campus locations.
+Central Carolina Community College has more than 130 associate's degree, certificate and diploma programs at its three campus locations.
 In addition to an automotive systems technology program, students can also pursue automotive restoration, electronics engineering, industrial systems, motorcycle mechanics and mechanical engineering training.

 Certificate in Automotive Systems Technology

-The automotive systems technology certificate is 16 credits and can be completed in two semesters.
-This certificate is offered during the evenings, and students can apply their credits into the diploma or associate's degree program.
+The automotive systems technology certificate is 17 credits and can be completed in two semesters.
+This certificate is offered during the evenings, and students can apply their credits to the diploma or associate's degree program.
 An emphasis is placed on electrical and electronic systems, and graduates can pursue ASE electrical certification upon completion.
 Courses cover topics in auto electricity, engine performance and auto electronics.

 Diploma in Automotive Systems Technology